gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

 **NOTE: This release is functionally backward compatible, but requires an updated aws provider version to work (&gt;= 3.64.0).
-For most users, this won't be an issue and Terraform will automatically update to the required provider version, but if you have wrapper modules that depend on an older aws provider version, you will need to update your wrapper module to be compatible with the newer provider before you can bump to this version.**
+For most users, this won&apos;t be an issue and Terraform will automatically update to the required provider version, but if you have wrapper modules that depend on an older aws provider version, you will need to update your wrapper module to be compatible with the newer provider before you can bump to this version.**

 - Added support for replicating a key cross region.
 Refer to [the updated documentation](https://github.com/gruntwork-io/terraform-aws-security/blob/master/modules/kms-master-key-multi-region/core-concepts.md#what-is-the-difference-between-creating-one-key-in-all-regions-and-creating-a-single-all-region-key) of `kms-master-key-multi-region` for more information.